Connecting classical finite exchangeability to quantum theory: Making the connection with QT

 In this section, we will strengthen the connection between finite exchangeability and finite dimensional QT.

 Let ${\bf x}$ be a complex vector in $\mathbb{C}^d$ such that ${\bf x}^\dagger {\bf x}=1$.
 We can express the probabilities of the six faces ($d=6$) of the dice as:

+where $^\dagger$ denotes conjugate transpose.
 Moreover, notice that we can represent the monomials of the Bernstein polynomials with a specific degree $r$ as $\otimes_r {\boldsymbol \theta}$, where $\otimes$ is the Kronecker product.
 It follows that any polynomial in $\mathcal{B}_r$ can equivalently be written as